lovish-khari/Factastic/README.md

 - 🌐 See the statement in a broader context
 - 📚 Access sources for further reading

-## Installation

-1. Download the extension from https://chromewebstore.google.com/detail/fact-checker/olfaipihfeomkedngnkkmappbojmlmml
-2. Click on the extension icon in your Chrome toolbar
-3. Enter your Perplexity API key in the extension settings

 ## How to Use

 1. Select / Highlight any text on a webpage
 2. Right-click and select "Fact check with AI"
 3. View the results in a pop-up window

-## Credit Usage

-This extension uses the Perplexity API, which comes with a $5 monthly credit for Pro users.
-Here's what you need to know:

-- Your $5 credit refreshes each month with your Perplexity Pro subscription.
-- The extension uses the llama-3-8b-instruct model, one of the more cost-effective options.
-- The tool is designed to use tokens efficiently, allowing for plenty of monthly fact checks.

 Tips to maximize your credit:
 - Focus on shorter, specific statements for the most efficient use.